wafflestomper/Scheduler_v2/progress_log.md

 3. This algorithm demonstrates the scheduler's capacity to handle increasingly complex scheduling constraints while maintaining balanced section sizes.

 ## Next Steps

+### 2024-03-16: Added Student Schedule View

+Enhanced the student schedule viewing experience with a new dedicated view:

+1. Created a new `student_schedule` view in `student_views.py` that:
+   - Shows all classes a student is registered for, organized by period
+   - Displays comprehensive information including course, section, teacher, room, and time
+   - Highlights unscheduled sections and unassigned courses
+   - Provides a summary of the student's schedule status

+2. Implemented a new template `student_schedule_view.html` with:
+   - Clean, user-friendly layout with responsive design
+   - Detailed table of all scheduled classes with period and time information
+   - Separate sections for unscheduled classes and courses without assigned sections
+   - Schedule summary statistics and quick action buttons

+3. Added navigation improvements:
+   - Links to the new schedule view from student detail pages
+   - Schedule button in the student list for students with enrollments
+   - Quick access to related student information

+4. Created template tag utilities:
+   - Added a `subtract` filter to support schedule statistics calculations

+This enhancement provides students, teachers, and administrators with a more comprehensive and user-friendly way to view student schedules, making it easier to identify scheduling issues and ensure students have complete schedules.

+## Next Steps